jamietre/CsQuery/README.md

 4) Added the HTML Agility Pack DLL to the test project and set up a really simple comparison.
 HAP still loads the DOM into its object model faster (about 35%).
 There is no comparison on selectors.
-SQuery is hundreds of times faster.
+CsQuery is hundreds of times faster.
 It would be nice to get the DOM creation time down further, but this is a pretty small sacrifice to index the entire thing.
 There aren't a lot of obvious places for further improvement, though.
 Currently it tokenizes everything in the index, uses lazy object creation where it makes sense, uses a lightweight dictionary for class, style & attribute storage